Portugal in the Junior Eurovision Song Contest 2022

-Portugal was represented at the Junior Eurovision Song Contest 2022 in Armenia, which was held on 11 December 2022 in Yerevan.
-Portuguese broadcaster RTP is responsible for the participation, and selected Nicolas Alves to represent the country, after being the runner-up on the third season of The Voice Kids, due to the actual winner Maria Gil having been born in November 2007.
+Portugal was represented at the Junior Eurovision Song Contest 2022 with the song "Anos 70", written by Carolina Deslandes and Agir, and performed by Nicolas Alves.
+The Portuguese participating broadcaster Rádio e Televisão de Portugal (RTP), selected Alves after being the runner-up on the third season of The Voice Kids, due to the actual winner Maria Gil would be over the age limit at the time of the contest.
+The song was internally selected.